 The hot water and steam rise up to very high temperatures on this type, which means that the bottle gets heated quickly.
 This can also result into a very hot bottle exterior, so it is recommended to let the bottle cool down before feeding it to your baby.
 Because it gets so hot, this type does have some risks.
 If the milk were to spill onto somebody, the result would be a burn injury.
 Another disadvantage is that steam does not always heat evenly.
 This means that without thorough mixing and checking, hot-spots are a risk.

-- Gently and evenly heats - no hotspots as the milk circulates during warming
+- Gently and evenly heats no hotspots as the milk circulates during warming.
+The voltage is 110 120 Volt

-- Works with all Philips Avent bottles, toddler cups, and most food jars
+- Works with all Phillips Avent bottles, toddler cups, and most food jars

 - Heats 4 ounces of milk in 3 minutes